-meta How Ellie and Jamie St. Pierre Balance Olympic Dreams and Dairy Farming at Pleasant Valley Farms :: The Bullvine - The Dairy Information You Want To Know When You Need It
+meta How Elle and Jamie St. Pierre Balance Olympic Dreams and Dairy Farming at Pleasant Valley Farms | The Bullvine

 One of America’s most gifted athletes is preparing for the biggest stage on a calm morning in Vermont, where cows sloppily graze, and the air smells like hay.
-Vermont dairy farmer and elite athlete Ellie Purrier St. Pierre has secured her spot on Team USA for the second time in Paris’s 5000 m and 1500 m events.
-But Ellie is lacing up her running shoes and pulling on her work boots, preparing to handle her responsibilities on the dairy farm with her husband, Jamie St. Pierre, as she prepares for another Olympic success.
+Vermont dairy farmer and elite athlete Elle Purrier St. Pierre has secured her spot on Team USA for the second time in Paris’s 5000 m and 1500 m events.
+But Elle is lacing up her running shoes and pulling on her work boots, preparing to handle her responsibilities on the dairy farm with her husband, Jamie St. Pierre, as she prepares for another Olympic success.

-Growing up on a little dairy farm in Montgomery, Vermont, Ellie St. Pierre acquired a strong work ethic by helping with chores like heifer rearing and square bale tossing.
+Growing up on a little dairy farm in Montgomery, Vermont, Elle St. Pierre acquired a strong work ethic by helping with chores like heifer rearing and square bale tossing.
 Her early encounter ingrained in her a feeling of duty and a solid connection to the land and animals.

 The Evolution of Pleasant Valley Farms: Jamie St. Pierre’s Vision for Sustainable Agriculture